julianmclain/diy-url-shortener/README.md

 ## Notes

 ### Setting up s3 to store redirects
-With s3 you can configure requests to an object to respond with a 301 redirect to another URL.
+With s3, you can 301 redirect requests to another URL.
 Source: [AWS documentation - how to page redirect](https://docs.aws.amazon.com/AmazonS3/latest/dev/how-to-page-redirect.html).

 ### Writing the Lambda code